Classic Homemade Hummus Recipe

 #hummusaddict?
 True, but harsh.
 I’m thinking this: #hummuslove.
 Yours and mine.

-Tips for Making the Best Hummus ever!
+FAQ and Tips for Making the Best Hummus ever!

 Substitutions: Some recipes will call for other legumes than chickpeas.
 Black or cannellini beans, for example.
 These make a delicious dip.
 They don’t make hummus!
 “Hummus” is the Arabic word for “chickpea,” so…chickpeas are necessary if we’re calling our recipe “Hummus”!